Many new home cheese makers are surprised to discover that you don’t need a whole lot of fancy, technical equipment to make cheese.

 Otherwise, keep practicing, keep experimenting and enjoy the sometimes random, but often wonderful results of home cheese making : )

 Do you have any questions or comments about using pH Meters?
+Let us and fellow curd nerders know what brands are working for you and which ones didn’t.
 Join the discussion over at the Curd Nerd Forum.
 We would love to hear from you!